 Sivasagar was the capital of the mighty Ahoms, who ruled Assam for more than six hundred years till the arrival of the British in 1826.
 Today Sivasagar is both the name of a town in Assam as well as the district surrounding it.
 The town carries the legacy of its past through monuments of Ahom kingdom.

 There are several “Maidams” or burial vaults of Ahom kings and other members of the royal families.
 A number of places of historical significance are spread throughout the town such as Kareng Ghar, Talatal Ghar, Rang Ghar, Joysagar Tank etc.

-Sivasagar town shares common boundaries with Dibrugarh District on the east, Jorhat on the west, river Brahmaputra on the North.
+Sivasagar town shares common boundaries with Dibrugarh District on the east, Jorhat on the west, and river Brahmaputra on the North.
 The area is called Upper Assam and is not very far from the easternmost tip of the state.

 Sibsagar is a city with a rich and ancient cultural heritage.
-One can find the archaeological remains palaces and temples of the Ahoms all around the town.
+One can find the archaeological remains of palaces and temples of the Ahoms all around the town.
 Many of these are now preserved as national monuments.
-Today Sivasagar is a growing commercial, industrial and educational center, and is an important hub for the tea and petroleum industries.
+Today Sivasagar is a growing commercial, industrial and educational centre, and is an important hub for the tea and petroleum industries.
 Assamese, Hindi, English, and Bengali are the other languages spoken by the people.
-Festivals like Holi, Lakhipuja, Kalipuja, Durga Puja, Dewali are celebrated here.
+Festivals like Holi, Lakhipuja, Kalipuja, Durga Puja, and Dewali are celebrated here.

 Things to See

 The Kaziranga National Park –is located 160 km from Sivasagar town and can be reached easily through a four-hour drive. more